UGL13RTH4NU/CySA-004/NOTES_CertMaster_Ambiguities.md

 ### Resolution

 This is a granularity difference between an efficiency chapter and the KPI chapter, not a redefinition. **Module 8's four-metric split is authoritative.** When the exam distinguishes the metrics, use Module 8.
-CertMaster Perform - Module/Lesson 8 - briefly touches on the many faces of MTTR but, unfortunately, somewhat leaves the reader in suspense in Lesson 12 with its transition in usage without a more declaritive nature/ stronger acknowledgment of the switch from its prior usage.
+CertMaster Perform - Module/Lesson 8 - briefly touches on the many faces of MTTR but, unfortunately, somewhat leaves the reader in suspense in Lesson 12 with its transition in usage without a more declarative nature/ stronger acknowledgment of the switch from its prior usage.

 ### Exam takeaways